In this article we explain the following:-

 - A chance to score the risk in terms of likelihood/severity to give it a score and an indication (only) of urgency

-How to Create an Early Warning in the new UI
+How to Create an Early Warning

 Once you have clicked the "Create new" button this will take you to the Early Warning template.
 In an Early Warning template, the types of risks that need to be notified and the register name are slightly different between different versions of the NEC Contract.
 These template variables can also be edited for different contracts, secondary options or Z clauses.